 Before we move ahead, is important to mention that not all blogs can generate considerable income online.
-There are millions of blogs out of which only a few hundreds are generating revenue.
+There are millions of blogs, out of which only a few hundred are generating revenue.

-Arm yourself with patience and self-motivation, be one step ahead of your competition and most importantly, share quality content, give the people full informations, or at least a fraction of it and pack the rest in a paid product ( no matter how you want to sell your knowledge, give the people value for what they pay or for their time spend on your blog).
+Arm yourself with patience and self-motivation, be one step ahead of your competition, and most importantly, share quality content, give the people complete information, or at least a fraction of it, and pack the rest in a paid product ( no matter how you want to sell your knowledge, give the people value for what they pay or for their time spend on your blog).

-Bellow, I listed a few pros and cons of blogging, things that you might want to consider before you make the decision to become a full-time blogger:
+Bellow, I listed a few pros and cons of blogging, things that you might want to consider before you decide to become a full-time blogger:

 - Blogging can help you connect with like-minded people

-- Once set up professionally, you can make a few thousands a month with your blog from the comfort of your home
+- Once set up professionally, you can make a few thousand a month with your blog from the comfort of your home.

 - A blog career gives you the freedom to work whenever you want and as much as you want from anywhere in the world